A career plan can help you work out what jobs suit your interests and abilities. Following the plan can then help you find a job that suits you.

 Adjust your career plan, and keep working towards your goal.

 Here's a brief overview of some websites with step-by-step guides, tips and tools for planning your career:

-- A Career Plan - The Victorian Government's careers website presents a five-step process for career planning
+- Career pathways – the Victorian Government's careers website presents a five-step process for career planning

-- Graduate Careers - Your Career and You (PDF, 576kb) - This booklet is designed to help students and graduates understand their skills and attributes by doing a number of written exercises
+- Graduate Careers: Your career and you (PDF, 576kb) – this workbook presents written exercises designed to help you understand your skills and attributes